robert19960424/IndGOterm2/README.md

 ```
 install.packages("IndGOterm",repos = NULL,type="source")
 ```
-#The "IndGOterm" should be combined with the absolute path.<br>
+### The "IndGOterm" should be combined with the absolute path.<br>

+## Contact email
+Please don't hesitate to address comments/questions/suggestions regarding this R package to: Jiashuai Zhang <br>
+zjs772835346@163.com